vriteio/vrite/apps/docs/src/content/docs/3-writing-in-vrite-editor.md

 ![Block menu in Vrite editor](https://assets.vrite.io/6409e82d7dfc74cef7a72e0d/TfxcygyBCv25jW0r0UsD8.png)

-Used for inserting block content, like lists, headings, images or code blocks.
-Can be triggered at the beginning of any new paragraph by typing `/` or click a button on the left of the paragraph.
+Used for inserting block content, like lists, headings, images, or code blocks.
+Can be triggered at the beginning of any new paragraph by typing `/` or clicking a button on the left of the paragraph.
 You can **filter the list** by typing queries right after the `/`, and move between items with **arrow keys**.

 ### Link Menu